 It's considered one of the most beautiful, breathtaking places in the United States, if not the world.
 But while the Grand Canyon has been the go-to destination for uncountable vacationing tourists (and thus the subject of far too many boring family gathering slide show presentations), the national park has its share of dark secrets.
 Grand Canyon legends abound, and include everything from ghost stories to Bigfoot encounters to a horrific slaying (or several).

-Furthermore, the Hopi people have numerous Grand Canyon myths in their folklore, in particular the belief that the valleys and caves hide the entrance into the land of the dead.Let's take a look at some of the wildest, most interesting, and downright chilling Grand Canyon creepy stories...
+Furthermore, the Hopi people have numerous Grand Canyon myths in their folklore, including the belief that the valleys and caves hide the entrance to the afterworld.

-It's called Over the Edge, and you're able to click on any pinpoint on the map to read about the exact nature, as well as the date, of every Grand Canyon death on the books.
+It's called Over the Edge, and you're able to click on any pinpoint on the map to read about the exact nature, as well as the date, of every Grand Canyon fatality on the books.

-There's a Guest Suite Inside a Cave That's Reportedly Haunted
+There's A Guest Suite Inside A Cave That's Reportedly Haunted

 The Grand Canyon Cavern Suite allows visitors to stay in a luxurious hotel room 220 feet below the earth's surface.
 While the set-up is certainly appealing, the numerous reports of hauntings in the room are not.

-Emery Kolb Kept a Skeleton in His Garage
+Emery Kolb Kept A Skeleton In His Garage

 Maasaw, a Hopi god described as the keeper of death, is said to live in a particular region of the canyon.
 If you see strange lights coming toward you from deep in the canyon at night, or if you hear a tapping sound like rocks knocking against each other, be aware: Maasaw may be after you.